16 The Fallen of Karune

-But, today, he was alone.
-He opened his door and stepped into the hall.
-Tasia wasn’t there.
+But today, he was alone.
+Sammil opened his door, stepped into the hall, and saw that Tasia wasn’t there.
 He rubbed his head and thought about leaving Weshaven.
-Sammil only knew about recording history, and not making it.
+Sammil only knew about recording history, not making it.

-Then he remembered Theo’s words, “Our presence may change the course of history.”
-This young Chronicler found courage when faced with uncertainty.
-How could he do any less?
+Then he remembered Theo’s words how their presence might change the course of history.
+If this young Chronicler found courage when faced with uncertainty, how could he do any less?